 Momotaro is probably one of the most popular children’s stories in Japan.
-If you’ve spent any time in a Japanese elementary school you’ll have heard of the Peach Boy and his friends.
-This tale is actually part of the English curriculum in Japan, and it is required that all 6th grade students read this tale in English (unfortunately for the teachers).
+If you’ve spent any time in a Japanese elementary school you’ll probably have heard of the Peach Boy and his friends.
+This tale is actually part of the English curriculum in some schools in Japan, although this varies depending on the prefecture.
 Momotaro is a boy who’s born from a giant peach.
 He grows up to be strong and brave, he’s a leader for his town.
 He teams up with a dog, a bird, and a monkey to fight the Devils on Onigashima, or Devil’s Island.
 This is a great story about friendship and helping others.

 For the few teachers who absolutely can’t stand reading Momotaro every year, Urashima Taro is a favorite alternative.
 This a story of a poor family.
 The son, Taro, is a fisherman but isn’t very lucky.
 He is however a good human being.
 One day he sees a group of young boys hurting a turtle, and gets them to stop.
 The turtle is thankful and then invites Taro to his palace.
 The turtle and the princess spoil Taro, but at some point he must leave.
 When he leaves he gets a special gift.
 You must see what happens next!